 - Review profitability per service

-As income becomes more complex, structure matters more.
+As income becomes more complex, business structure matters more.

-For example, brand deals and online coaching can significantly impact whether a sole trader or limited company setup is more efficient.
+For example, brand deals, online coaching, subscriptions and digital products can all affect whether sole trader or limited company status is more efficient.

 Strong financial systems allow PTs to scale without tax stress.